• Skip to primary navigation

 • Protective footwear

-Important note: You can only claim items that you’ve paid for yourself.
-If your employer provides any of the above items or reimburses you for purchases you make, you can’t include those on your return.
+Important: You can only claim items that you’ve paid for yourself.
+If your employer provides any of the above items or reimburses you, you can’t include those items on your tax return.

-Training is a common tax deduction for child care workers.
-It’s a job which often requires further upskilling and training to ensure you meet all necessary industry requirements.
+Training is a common expense for childcare workers.
+The role often requires ongoing training to meet necessary industry requirements.

-As long as the course relates directly to your current job, the fees and related expenses are usually tax deductible.
-Take a look at the list of common deductions below:
+If a course directly relates to your current job, the fees and related expenses are usually tax deductible.
+Common self-education deductions include:

 • Certificates